 From 1949 to 1952, Ibn Safi taught at Islamia School and Yadgar Hussaini School.
 Ibn Safi wrote the first book of the Imran series, Khofnak Amart, in August 1955.
 In this book, the character of Ali Imran became famous overnight.

 Jasoosi Dunya and Imran Series

 Ibn-e-Safi began writing his famous Imran Series in 1955, which gained the same fame and success as Jasoosi Dunya.
 His novels – known for their blend of adventure, suspense, violence, romance, and comedy – became immensely popular with a broad audience.

-A number of times, Ibne Safi used fictitious settings in his stories.
-The magical web that weaved throughout his writing captivated readers, making these fantasy lands seem so real in their minds.
+Several times, Ibne Safi used fictitious settings in his stories.
+The magical web that weaved throughout his writing captivated readers, making these fantasy lands seem so natural in their minds.

-In many cities around India and Pakistan, one can find discothèques, bars, nightclubs, and hotels dedicated to the venues from Ibne Safi’s novels.
-Some of these establishments are Dilkusha, Figaro, Niagara, Tip Top, and High Circle.
+In many cities around India and Pakistan, discothèques, bars, nightclubs, and hotels are dedicated to the venues from Ibne Safi’s novels.
+These establishments include Dilkusha, Figaro, Niagara, Tip Top, and High Circle.

 - Allama Dahshatnak

 - Khatarnak Lashein

 - Saanpon Ke Shikari